zenflow/resume/README.md

 ### Work Experience

+#### Developer
+*Manitoulin Transport - Remote - January 2022 to present*

+- Maintained and enhanced existing applications on MT Direct 2, the next generation of web interface to Manitoulin Transport's ERP systems, using Python & Django on the backend and Vue & Quasar Framework on the frontend
+- Maintained and enhanced framework features and common components of MT Direct 2
+- Reviewed Pull Requests to give constructive feedback
+- Maintained some legacy MT Direct and standalone applications
+- Helped to port some legacy MT Direct applications to MT Direct 2
+- Performed upgrade of all MT Direct 2 frontend dependencies (including Vue 2 to 3, Quasar Framework 1 to 2, and many others), an especially challenging task since:
+  1. MT Direct 2 is a monolithic "physical" application consisting of many "logical" applications (over 40 at the time), and as such it's not possible to upgrade and release each "logical" application one by one (an architectural problem that management had previously declined to address)
+  2. The development team was simultaneously releasing new fixes, features, and applications
+  3. Testing was difficult as we had no specifications documents or automated tests, much unintuitive code and UI, and many preexisting bugs
+  4. Many undocumented breaking changes were found in the dependencies, due to our unsupported misuse of some dependencies

 #### Contracted Developer, as Nomadic Enterprises
 *Manitoulin Transport - Remote - October 2018 to July 2019*

-- Hired as frontend developer working with Vue & [Quasar Framework](https://quasar.dev/) on the MT Direct 2 project, the next generation of web interface to Manitoulin Transport's Enterprise Resource Planning system
+- Hired as frontend developer working with Vue & Quasar Framework on the MT Direct 2 project, the next generation of web interface to Manitoulin Transport's ERP systems
 - Later promoted to Lead Developer & Architect of the MT Direct 2 project, planning and overseeing development of the project including the Django Python backend
 - Organized tasks, lead daily team meetings, planned solutions in collaboration with team members, reviewed Pull Requests to give constructive feedback, and implemented bug fixes and features